Carlos González (footballer, born 1997)

-Francisco Carlos González Cabrera (born 20 May 1997) is a Spanish footballer who plays for Valencia CF Mestalla as a right winger.
+Francisco Carlos González Cabrera (born 20 May 1997) is a Spanish footballer who plays for Cacereño as a right winger.

 Club career

 Born in Santa Lucía de Tirajana, Las Palmas, Canary Islands, González joined UD Las Palmas' youth setup in 2015, after representing Atlético Madrid, Real Zaragoza and UD Vecindario.
 He made his senior debut with the reserves on 10 April 2016, starting in a 0–0 Tercera División away draw against UD Villa de Santa Brígida.

 González scored his first senior goal on 21 August 2016, in a 5–0 home routing of CD Buzanada.
 He scored a brace in a 7–0 thrashing of SD Tenisca the following 23 April, and finished the campaign with 13 goals as his side achieved promotion.

 González made his first team debut on 2 June 2019, coming on as a second-half substitute for Cristian Cedrés in a 0–0 home draw against UD Almería in the Segunda División championship.
 On 2 July, he agreed to a two-year deal with Valencia CF, being assigned to the B-team in Segunda División B.

+On 30 August 2024, González signed with Atlético Sanluqueño in Primera Federación.